Citation, DOI & article data

 The Komi classification classifies choledochal cyst into 3 types based on the anomalous union of the pancreatic-bile duct (AUPBD) 2.

-Imaging of the biliary tree can be achieved with ultrasound, CT, direct contrast studies (ERCP, PTC) or MRI.
+Imaging of the biliary tree can be achieved with ultrasound, CT, direct contrast studies (ERCP, PTC), nuclear medicine examinations or MRI.

-The key to the diagnosis is a dilated cystic lesion which communicates with the bile duct and is separate from the gallbladder.
+The key to the diagnosis is a dilated cystic lesion that communicates with the bile duct and is separate from the gallbladder.
 A careful search for other causes needs to also be undertaken (see differential below), remaining cognizant that both stone formation and malignancy are associated with choledochal cysts.